 So, you can have 100,000 visitors to your blog but if you don’t get people commenting on your content or interacting with it much, you probably won’t get paid as much.

-That being said, bloggers can make from $100 to $25,000 per sponsored post. $25,000 is the highest amount of any blogger I have personally known.
+That said, bloggers can make from $100 to $25,000 per sponsored post. $25,000 is the highest amount of any blogger I have personally known.

+For those of you who are Instagram influencers, you can make from $50 to $50,000 per post.
 Kim Kardashian has even made over $400,000 for a single Instagram post.
-(I know, it hurts my soul to even type that out).
+I know.
+It hurts my soul to even type that out.